 The policy and program evaluation (Appendix A) identified a set of goals and objectives that could be used to evaluate the existing policies and programs related to floodplain and hazard mapping within the Utility.
-As part of the analysis, these goals and objectives were reviewed and refined to meet the current and future needs.
-The following policy analysis and recommendations support the goals and objectives listed below.
+As part of the analysis, these goals and objectives were reviewed and refined to meet the current and future needs of the Utility.
+The following policy discussion and recommendations support the goals and objectives listed below.